LD4P/sinopia_editor/README.md

 ## Running the code

+`npm start`

-Follow installation instructions, then run `node server-bfe.js`.
-This will start up the editor at http://localhost:8000
+Follow installation instructions, then run `npm start` or `node server.js`.
+This will start up the code at http://localhost:8000, loading `index.html` which shows the Sinopia home page.

+TEMP: The Sinopia Editor is currently available via http://localhost:8000/bfe-index.html.

 ## Developers